 4. Find help

 If you live alone, maintaining healthy habits can be quite tricky, especially as your mobility declines.
 However, don’t be too proud to ask for assistance if you need it!
-Today, you can find amazing support through various platforms and centres.
-For instance, check out aged care support services,that allow you to get connected with experienced local caregivers and assistants that offer tailored support just for you!
+Today, you can find amazing support through various platforms and centers.
+For instance, check out aged care support services, that allow you to get connected with experienced local caregivers and assistants that offer tailored support just for you!

 Depending on what kind of help you need, you can find a support worker specializing in domestic assistance, personal care, work and study, nursing and even social support.
 This means you can maintain your healthy habits, receive help with cooking, shopping and exercise and have pleasant company while staying safe and cozy at your own home!